seancorfield/next-jdbc/doc/transactions.md

 * `:rollback-only` -- set the transaction to always rollback, even on success (if `true`).

 The latter can be particularly useful in tests, to run a series of SQL operations during a test and then roll them all back at the end.

+If you use `next.jdbc/with-transaction` (or `next.jdbc/transact`), then `next.jdbc` keeps track of whether a "transaction" is in progress or not, and you can call `next.jdbc/active-tx?` to determine that, in your own code, in case you want to write code that behaves differently inside or outside a transaction.

+> Note: `active-tx?` only knows about `next.jdbc` transactions -- it cannot track any transactions that you create yourself using the underlying JDBC `Connection`.
+In addition, this is a **global** state (per thread) and not related to just a single connection, so you can't use this predicate if you are working with multiple databases in the same context.

 ## Manual Rollback Inside a Transaction